 Around the Old Road Gallery we also admired some of the dozens of peacocks that roam this area.

 You’ll have an easy time finding a place to pause for a snack.
-Here are a few suggestions: Midway Café and Coffee Bar, MM 80.4, which earns 4.5 stars on both Yelp and TripAdvisor; Lazy Days Restaurant, MM 79.8 oceanside, has excellent fresh fish and a spectacular ocean view, and Ma’s Fish Camp, MM 81.5 oceanside, for seafood and key lime pie.
-There are many others.
+Here are a few suggestions: Midway Café and Coffee Bar, MM 80.4, which earns 4.5 stars on both Yelp and TripAdvisor; Lazy Days Restaurant, MM 79.8 oceanside, has excellent fresh fish and a spectacular ocean view.

 Located along the way in the Morada Arts District at 200 Morada Way, just east of the old road and bike trail, is the Florida Keys Brewing Company opened in 2015.
 The taproom is decorated in a colorful Keys-worthy way — with mosaics made from thousands of bottle caps from breweries worldwide.
 It’s a lively place popular with residents.
 We loved the beer too!